LouisvilleMetro/WazeCCPProcessor/README.md

 ## Finished Result

-This creates an infrastructure stack which has pings your custom Waze CCP data feed every 2 minutes and save the JSON to a new bucket, which then gets processed into the relational database.
+This creates an infrastructure stack which pings your custom Waze CCP data feed every 2 minutes and saves the JSON to a new bucket, which then gets processed into the relational database.
 There is error handling and also notification options for when things go right or wrong.

-Here's what was created:
+Here's what is created:

 ![Waze Current Architecture](docs/Current%20Architecture.png "Waze Current Architecture")